sagaquisces/Symphonic-Composers/README.md

 # Symphonic Composers

-An app that features composers of symphonies and will eventually use an app to pull details about these particular composers who have tackled this mountain of an art form.
+An app that features composers of symphonies, drawing details about these particular composers from the Wiki API.

 ## Instructions for setup